nwolfey21/Assignment45/Noah's initial code/README.md

 Flags:
 	-n Total number of nodes
-	-t Total number of tasks
+	-t Total number of MPI tasks
 	-r Total numnber of ranks per file.
-Except 1=all ranks share one file.
+Except 0=all ranks share one file.